saulocantanhede/tfgreek2/docs/features/gloss.md

 ## Feature description

-English gloss based upon BGVB.
+English gloss based upon Biblical Greek Vocabulary Builder (BGVB).

 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.